soldatsm/Prokaryotic_Genome_Downloader/README.md

 `python ./ncbi_downloader.py -h`

-It will open mannual in terminal and show avalable options.
+It will open mannual in the terminal and show avalable options.

+## Outputs

+Three folders:
+1. assemblies -- Folder with all files from FTP/NCBI DATASETS
+2. proteomes -- .faa files for in silico proteomes.
+Name contains microorganim name
+3. nucleotides -- .fna file from genome

+## Mention

+Perhaps it will work not only with prokaryotic genome but with eukaryotic, however I did not try it.